Updated June 13, 2019

 What it does:

-Texas lawmakers introduced a bill in January 2019 to amend the state’s existing anti-boycott law to exclude sole proprietors, companies with less than 10 employees, and contracts less than $100,000.
+Texas lawmakers passed a bill in May 2019 to amend the state’s existing anti-boycott law to exclude sole proprietors, companies with less than 10 employees, and contracts less than $100,000.
 The bill continues to require companies to certify that they will not engage in a boycott of Israel.

 On Tuesday, May 2, Texas Governor Greg Abbott signed H.B.89/S.B.
 29 into law.
 This law prohibits the state from contracting with companies (including sole proprietorships) unless they certify that they will not engage in a boycott of Israel.
 It also requires Texas to develop a blacklist of for-profit entities that boycott Israel and divest its pension funds from those companies.
 More information below.

 Legal memo opposing H.B.
 89 and S.B.
 134 (also applies to S.B.
 29), by Palestine Legal, Center for Constitutional Rights, CAIR-TX, National Lawyers Guild Palestine Subcommittee, and Bill of Rights Defense Committee/Defending Dissent Foundation.

 Take action: Tell TX - Don't crush our free speech rights (via U.S. Campaign)

 H.B.
 89, S.B.
 134, and S.B.
 29 are unconstitutional.
 Political boycotts - including boycotts for Palestinian rights - are protected by the First Amendment of the U.S. Constitution.
 The state may not condition the receipt of benefits on the requirement that you forgo a constitutional right.